 By now you’d know that when I was young I was pretty fast around the track.
 I’ve talked about my skills here on MK Tales at length, it’s been in the news, and generally passed down from one grandmother to the next in villages everywhere as legend and heartfelt tales of yore.

 I’ll be brutally honest: church in Bolivia was never any fun at all.
 Mum & Dad tried a few different churches over the years with ever loftier heights of boredom and awkwardness.
 Making things more difficult, in the beginning we weren’t speaking Spanish, like everyone else.
+Also, we weren’t dark-skinned and attractive, like everyone else.
+Even when we learnt Spanish, which helped our survival somewhat, since it made buying food a little easier, by then everyone was speaking Quechua, and there was no way I was going to that much trouble.

 Midway through highschool we caught whiff of rumours in the wind of another 2 boys joining the school after the summer break.
 They were coming down from hellish Florida to idyllic Cochabamba to stay with their relatives and live the opulent lifestyle afforded to them by their DNA.
+This was exciting.